zarat/Interpreter/Parser.md

-The next step is parsing.
-This is where our syntax gets a grammar—the ability to compose larger expressions and statements out of smaller parts.
+The parser gives the syntax a grammar.
+The ability to compose larger expressions and statements out of smaller parts.
 A parser takes the flat list of tokens and builds a tree structure that mirrors the nested nature of the grammar.

 ``` C++
 class Parser {